 Human accounts: We collected human user accounts who directly engage with the Twitter handles of organisations such as university and have correspondences in terms of replies to the users' queries.
 This is a useful technique to discount for bot accounts since bots may find it difficult to engage in meaningful conversations.
-Noting the dominance of influential users on Twitter (Dutse, 2018), the data collection strategy employed in this study ensures a balance proportion of users are collected.
 To the best of our knowledge, this is the first study to employ this approach to ensure the genuineness of human users.

-Social bots accounts: Here, we collected 500 bot accounts using a publicly available bot detection system known as Botometer6 (Davis et al., 2016).
+For the social bots accounts, we collected 500 bot accounts using a publicly available bot detection system known as Botometer6 (Davis et al., 2016).
 The Botometer returns a probable bot account which may result in many false positives.
 To mitigate that, we manually annotated the results of Botometer.
-The annotators scanned through the accounts and labelled account as bot based on the following criteria: (1) the account should be active, not suspended or deleted and posting tweets in English only (2) if the account's screen name appears to be auto-generated e.g. 2jo120, 2jo24 and 37Hkyjdtytyhjgh (3) if the profile picture of the account shows no obvious relationship with the account's posts e.g. account tweeting on Brexit but with storm-trooper profile picture (4) number of URLs or hashtags: if the tweets mostly consist of URLs or hashtags exceeding 70% of the content (5) activity interval: posting at least 15 tweets per minute.
+The annotators scanned through the accounts and labelled account as bot based on the following criteria: (1) the account's screen name appears to be auto-generated e.g. 2jo120, 2jo24 and 37Hkyjdtytyhjgh (3) if the profile picture of the account shows no obvious relationship with the account's posts e.g. account tweeting on Brexit but with storm-trooper profile picture (4) number of URLs or hashtags: if the tweets mostly consist of URLs or hashtags exceeding 70% of the content (5) activity interval: posting at least 15 tweets per minute.